 For Claimants, Colin is more than happy to accept instructions on a CFA basis when appropriate.
 In Defendant practice, Colin acts for employers, a number of regional local authorities, landlords and occupiers and the emergency services (notably Chief Constables and Fire Authorities in cases involving actions by officers against their employers).
 By deliberately acting for both Claimants and Defendants, Colin is able to offer a comprehensive and balanced overview of the issues and deliver robust, tactically useful advice that is both commercially aware and practical.

 Colin accepts instructions as a led junior and in his own right in personal injury claims involving multiple injuries of the utmost severity, including those resulting in severe and long term physical and mental incapacity (including brain injury).
 He is well used to working with care, rehabilitation and occupational therapy professionals as part of a broader team to secure appropriate future provision for those unfortunate enough to sustain life-changing injuries.

-He has a particular interest in claims arising out of snowsports and winter holidays, but has in addition dealt with claims involving the usual allegations of breach of duty against hoteliers and tour operators, including those involving food poisoning and cruise ship cases under the Athens Convention.
+- travel and holiday sickness claims, including those brought under the Package Travel Regulations and to represent at interlocutory hearings and at trial.
+He has a particular interest in claims arising out of snow sports and winter holidays, but has in addition dealt with claims involving the usual allegations of breach of duty against hoteliers and tour operators, including those involving food poisoning and cruise ship cases under the Athens Convention.